rust-lang/rust/text/0000-unstable-sort.md

 Proposed implementaton is available in the [pdqsort][stjepang-pdqsort] crate.

 **Q: Why choose this particular sort algorithm?**<br>
-A: First, let's see what unstable sort algorithms other languages use:
+A: First, let's analyse what unstable sort algorithms other languages use:

 * C: quicksort
 * C++: introsort